moisesjbc/unity-plugins-test/README.md

 5. Close cmake-gui and open the project generated in the previous step.

-6. Build the plugin.
-This should generate a library in the folder *LOCAL_REPO_DIR*/UnityProject/Assets/Plugins
+6. Build the plugin and copy it to *LOCAL_REPO_DIR*/UnityProject/Assets/Plugins

 7. Now run Unity and open the project *LOCAL_REPO_DIR*/UnityProject